 First foreigners leave Gaza through Rafah border crossing into Egypt

-Hundreds of foreign passport holders and the wounded trapped in Gaza started leaving the war-torn territory Wednesday as the Rafah border crossing to Egypt opened to them for the first time since the October 7th Hamas attacks on Israel.
+Hundreds of foreign passport holders and the wounded trapped in Gaza started leaving the war-torn territory Wednesday as the Rafah border crossing to Egypt opened to them for the first time since the Oct.
+7 Hamas attacks on Israel.
+A list of foreign passport holders who can leave Gaza via the Rafah crossing has been released by Gaza's Hamas-controlled Interior Ministry.

+At least five NGO workers who have been confirmed as Americans are listed as approved to cross on Wednesday but it remains to be seen how many of at least 400 American citizens the U.S. State Department says are stuck in Gaza will be able to cross in coming days.

+One American trapped in Gaza told CBS News she does not expect to cross yet.

 After being allowed into the terminal area, huge lines of those waiting to leave formed around crossing booths for checks on passports and other documents.

-The zone around the terminal for the Rafah border crossing has been hit during Israeli air raids after the Hamas attacks, which Israeli authorities say left 1,400 dead, mostly civilians.
+The zone around the terminal for the Rafah border crossing was hit during Israeli air raids after the Hamas attacks, which Israeli authorities say left 1,400 dead, mostly civilians.
 Another 240 people were taken hostage.

 Some of those being taken out for treatment in Egyptian hospitals are among what the Hamas-controlled Gaza Health Ministry says are more than 15,000 wounded in retaliatory Israeli strikes, which the ministry says have killed more than 8,500 people, two-thirds of them women and children.

-Meanwhile, internet watchdog Netblocks said in a social media post Wednesday that all of the Gaza Strip was in the midst of another internet blackout.
+Meanwhile, internet watchdog Netblocks and major Palestinian operator Paltel said in social media posts Wednesday that all of the Gaza Strip was in the midst of another internet blackout.

-There is "high impact to the last remaining major operator, Paltel; the incident will be experienced as a total loss of telecommunications by most residents," the post read.
+A 48-hour communications blackout hit Gaza when Israel announced an expansion of its ground operation last week.
+Telecommunications were restored Monday, Paltel had said, before this latest blackout.

 for more features.